J-1 Visa Postdoctoral Associate Jobs

 Clarify the two-year home residency requirement early

 If your funding comes from a government or international source, your J-1 may carry a two-year home residency requirement under INA Section 212(e).
-Raise this with the designated sponsor before your DS-2019 is issued, since it affects future H-1B or green card eligibility.
+Raise this with the designated sponsor before your DS-2019 is issued, since it affects future H-1B visa or green card eligibility.

 Negotiate who submits the training plan documents